wvanraem/nucleon.amqp/docs/topologies.rst

 registering to receive the events it is interested in.
 The publisher is responsible just for making events available.

 .. image:: pubsub.png

 **Suggested settings:**

+* :ref:`Topic exchanges <topic exchange>` are particularly useful in this case, to allow the consumers the flexibility to choose the messages to receive based on a routing key pattern.
 * Because we want reliable eventual consistency we need to use reliable publishing.
 This would entail making the queues and exchanges ``durable``, and publishing each message as ``persistent``.